BryanLa/get-collab-branch-status/README.md

    - Git Bash: See https://git-scm.com/downloads for the appropriate download and install.
    - JQ JSON processor:
       - Open a Git Bash console under admin privilege
       - Copy, paste, and run the following statement in Git Bash:
          `curl -L -o /usr/bin/jq.exe https://github.com/stedolan/jq/releases/latest/download/jq-win64.exe`

+        > NOTE: this uses curl, which is preinstalled on Win10 and Win11.
+See [this post](https://stackoverflow.com/a/16216825) if you need to install.

 3. Download the `get-collab-branch-status.sh` Git Bash script from this repo, to the parent directory of your local repo clone subdirectory.
 For example, if the clone created in step #1 is in `c:\git\my-clone-repo`, the root directory where the Git Bash script should be downloaded is `c:\git`.
-4. Update the Bash variables at the top of the script file accordingly:
+4. Open the script file in an editor and update the Bash variables at the top of the file accordingly:
    - `ORG`: Set to the GitHub org of the repo where you're doing reviews
    - `REPO`: Set to the repo where you're doing reviews, in the org specified above
    - `COLLAB_BRANCH`: Set to the collab branch where you're doing reviews, in the repo specified above